-We've all had this happen before: you and your kids spend a weekend pumpkin picking and carving jack-o'-lanterns to put out on the front steps or patio, but by Monday, they've been devoured.
+We’ve all had this happen before: you and your kids spend a weekend pumpkin-picking and carving jack-o’-lanterns to put out on the front steps or patio, but by Monday they’ve been devoured.
+Squirrels love eating pumpkins.
 Your former masterpieces look defeated with hunks of dark orange flesh missing and seedy guts strung along the concrete.

-Is there anything you can do to keep squirrels away from your masterpieces without harming the animals?
-Few things can outsmart a hungry squirrel, but they're all worth a shot.
+Is there anything you can do to keep squirrels away from your masterpieces without harming them?
+Few things can outsmart a hungry squirrel, but they’re all worth a shot.
 Protect the fruits of your labor by trying one or more of these easy tricks.

-A thick coat of gunky, sticky ointment will keep squirrels at a distance.
+A think coat of gunky, sticky ointment will keep squirrels at a distance.
 Don’t have any petroleum jelly in the house?
 Try vapor rub.

 White Distilled Vinegar